LEEP-Modelling-Team/ChessScape_manager/README.md

 **2 - DATA REORGANISATION: rechunk_chess.py**
     Chess-scape daily weather projections are organised for each RCP and ensemble member in files containing a single climate variable for a one month time series for all 1km cells in GB.
-This script rechunks the chess-scape netCDF files in two ways, based on user input:
+The script now uses a 100km-first processing strategy for better performance: each source monthly netCDF file is read once per 100km region and then split into the 100 corresponding 10km tiles in memory.
-    1 - each chunk contains a daily time series of all climatic variables for 100 cells contained in each 10km2 tile of the British National Grid.
+    The output remains one netCDF per 10km tile, containing a daily time series of all climatic variables for the 100 cells in that tile.
-    2 - each chunk contains a daily time series of all climatic variables for 10000 cells contained in each 100km2 tile of the British National Grid.
-    For both cases, the length of the time series will be based on the years available, which depend on whether the user has downloaded all available years or a custom range (see bulkdownloader.py above)
+    This greatly reduces repeated file I/O compared with tile-by-tile reading and is designed for faster large-scale rechunking.

 ## SETUP
 Before using the ChessScape Manager, make sure to register for a CEDA account and obtain access to the CHESS-SCAPE dataset (https://help.ceda.ac.uk/article/5100-archive-access-tokens).